 As we passed into the start of the Channel, we had the telltale fins of Minke whales behind us briefly before we turned a corner and saw an incredible sight.
 On a steep rock face, a colony of Gentoo Penguins is climbing near-vertical slopes to reach their nests at the top of a hill but playing in the Lemaire waters.

 No doubt this steep climb was worth it for the protection it gave from Leopard Seals, though the ever-present Skua were no less threatening.

 Despite this, penguins played in the water at the base of their colony.

-Simon, our photographer in residence's advice came back to me once again, and I ensured I caught our ship, or a zodiac in the shot from time to time to give a sense of scale to the scenery, as it passed along the Channel, while we explored.
+Simon, our photographer in residence's advice, came back to me once again, and I ensured I caught our ship, or a zodiac in the shot from time to time to give a sense of scale to the scenery as it passed along the Channel while we explored.

 The mountains and cliffs tower about you, and the narrowness of the Channel casts long shadows.
 Occasionally, algae or guano stains the snow, bringing strange colours to an otherwise white, blue and black landscape.

-The peculiarity of light means brings luminous, almost neon blues to crevices in the ice, the pressure creating clear ice from snow and longer wavelength of blue light brings an almost unreal spectacle.
+The peculiarity of light means brings luminous, almost neon blues to crevices in the ice, the pressure creating clear ice from snow and a longer wavelength of blue light brings an almost unreal spectacle.

 Behind the Channel, in the distance, Antarctica's tallest mountain, Mount Francis, the fifth tallest mountain in Antarctica, and just behind the Channel (or before depending on your perspective) was once Cape Renard Towers, and now more colloquially, Una's Tits.
 They were named for the secretary of the Governor of what is now the British Antarctic Survey.
 They are sometimes, in a more formal setting, called Una Peaks.